Some of our favourite rainscreen cladding projects from 2019

-Hoxton Square, which are now offices for Aviva, is another shining example of how refurbishment using Proteus cladding can transform an ordinary building into something extraordinary.
+Hoxton Square, which is now offices for Aviva, is another shining example of how refurbishment using Proteus cladding can transform an ordinary building into something extraordinary.

 These are just some of our projects completed in 2019.
-To view our full range of case studies, please visit our Projects page.
+To view our full range of products please visit our Products page.